metrorailings/OwlBlog/content/posts/2022-circa-millions-week-7-predictions.md

 ***

 Call me crazy, but I'm liking this Falcons team.
 Everybody knows they want to run the ball, yet they still find ways to run the ball.
-Marcus Mariota has been rejuvenated playing in this offense.
+Just like Lamar, Marcus Mariota's added an invaluable dimension on offense that makes everything just work.
+Even with defenders loaded into the box, these Falcons **will** run the ball, full stop.
+By the way, just a brief note on Marcus Mariota...the man's been rejuvenated playing in this offense.
 His passes are much more crisp too, even though his weapons may be limited.

+The defense concerns me.
+Even though Dean Pees is renowned for being a defensive mastermind of yore, I just find his unit underwhelming.
+Maybe it's the lack of pass rushers or the talent missing in the backfield, but I expected more given Dean Pees and his pedigree.

+That being said, it doesn't take much talent to actually limit Cincinnati on offense - all it takes is a commitment to keeping two safeties deep.
+Even if it makes the defense a bit predictable, the Bengals have serious issue maintaining production against this coverage.
+Joe Burrow is so habituated to throwing the ball deep that taking away those opportunities leaves him impotent.
+The Bengals tried to compensate by running the ball with Joe Mixon, but I think Zac Taylor's given up on that recently - just last week, Cincinnati's pass/run ratio was nearly 4 to 1.

+So can Dean Pees construct a game plan to handcuff Joe Burrow and the passing game?
+I'm not sure just yet.
+I think Pees has a habit of mixing up coverages in order to confuse his opponent.
+Will that work against Burrow?

+***